Robert M. Beren Academy: Curriculum and academic achievement

 In 2005 the school's board installed a Montessori program.
-One year late, 16 students in grades 1-3 participated in it.
+One year later, 16 students in grades 1-3 participated in it.

 Programs

 In January 2009 Beren was scheduled to start a pilot program, Yad B'Yad ("Hand in Hand"), in which students with disabilities are mainstreamed into the student body by attending classes every week, with 90 minutes per week.